openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 ## Operational Aspects of API Extensions

 ### Failure Modes
-* If the configured entries in `ingress.expose.ipAddresses` and `ingress.expose.interfaces` do not exist in the node, MicroShift should fail to start.
+* If any of the configured entries in `ingress.expose` are invalid (e.g. bad format, a NIC not present in the host, etc.), MicroShift will fail to start.

-* If the configured ports in `ingress.ports` are already in use by any other process in the host, MicroShift will fail to start.
+  This could render the router unreachable and thus, the applications behind it.

-* As explained in a previous [section](#exposing-the-router), DNS failures (connectivity related, not failing to resolve a name) will not remove the old entries in the service `status` field for stability.
-This could have an impact on active connections over a temporary problem with the DNS.
+* If the `ingress.status` is set to `Removed` then no validations will be performed on the ingress configuration.

 ## Support Procedures
 Additional logging is added to the LoadBalancer controller to show the ports